Mike Turpen

 Michael Craig Turpen (born November 10, 1949) is an American lawyer and politician from Oklahoma.
-A member of the Democratic Party, Turpen served as the Chairman of the Oklahoma Democratic Party and as the Attorney General of Oklahoma from 1983 to 1987.
+A member of the Democratic Party, Turpen served as the chairman of the Oklahoma Democratic Party and as the attorney general of Oklahoma from 1983 to 1987.
 After leaving the Attorney General's Office, Turpen entered private practice.

 Turpen was appointed by Governor of Oklahoma Brad Henry in 2009 to serve as member of the Oklahoma State Regents for Higher Education.
-Turpen's nine-year term will expire in May 2018.
+Turpen's nine-year term expired in May 2018.

 Biography

 Mike Turpen was born in Tulsa, Oklahoma, where he attended Tulsa Public Schools.
 After high school, Turpen attended and graduated from the University of Tulsa, where he earned a Bachelor of Science in history in 1972.
 In 1974, he received his Juris Doctor Degree from the University of Tulsa College of Law.

-Public Service
+Public service

 Following law school, Turpen moved to Muskogee, Oklahoma, where he joined the Muskogee Police Department as the Police Legal Advisor.
 He then joined the Muskogee County District Attorney's Office where he would serve as the Chief Prosecutor and then as the First Assistant District Attorney.
 In 1976, Turpen was elected, as a Democrat, as the District Attorney for Muskogee County.
 He served in that position until 1983.

 In 1982, Turpen became the Democratic nominee for Attorney General of Oklahoma.
 Turpen defeated his Republican opponent and entered office in 1983.
 He served in that position until 1987 when he declined to seek reelection to run for Governor of Oklahoma in 1986.
 Though initially considered the front runner in the race to seek the Democratic Party's nomination, Turpen ultimately lost the nomination to dark horse candidate David Walters.
-Walters, in turn, was defeated by former Republican Governor Henry Bellmon.
+Walters, in turn, was defeated by former Republican governor Henry Bellmon.